-A confidential file of student academic Integrity violations kept electronically in the Office of Academic Affairs by the Dean of Academic Services.
+A confidential file of student academic Integrity violations kept electronically in the Office of Academic Affairs by the Dean of Academic Administration.
 Faculty may request confirmation of prior student offenses.

 A typical full-time load is 32 credit hours for the academic year.
 Students are classified as full-time if they register for 12 credit hours or more in a given semester.
 No student is permitted to enroll for more than 19 semester hours without permission of the student’s faculty advisor.